 Juice Beauty Phyto-Pigments Liquid Lipgoop, $24

 Liquid Lip is exactly that—a gorgeous, intensely pigmented liquid lipstick with the vividness of a stain and the hydrating shine of a gloss.
-The plant-based color is rich and beautifully long-lasting, organic shea and grapeseed oil moisturize like crazy, antioxidants protect and reduce the appearance of fine lines, and the shine is just so pretty.
+The plant-based color is rich and beautifully long-lasting, organic shea and grapeseed oil moisturize like crazy, and the shine is just so pretty.

 Juice Beauty Phyto-Pigments Cream Shadow Stickgoop, $22

 This is a smudgy, faintly shimmering, ultra-flattering color that works equally well for lining eyes or shading lids (and truly, there is no easier smoky eye on this earth).
 The sticks go on sheer for every day naturalness, but layer easily for more intensity and drama.
-Plus, they’re infused with Juice Beauty’s age-defying serum technology and moisture powder blend to hydrate and reduce the look of fine lines and wrinkles.
+Plus, they’re infused with Juice Beauty’s restorative serum technology and moisture powder blend to hydrate.

 Skincare is always Lane’s first priority; judiciously placed concealer also has its place.
 “Usually it’s good to do a little under-eye,” she says.
 “I always have the Bobbi Brown palette—you need at the very least three different shades, because nobody’s face is all one color.
 I think about bringing out the brightness in peoples faces: If you go to the Met and you look at the Boucher paintings, or the Dutch Masters, it’s all about highlighting.
 It’s a splash of lightness here, less about the shadows.
 I look at my 7-year old’s face, it’s all about light.
 The beginning of makeup is light.”
 She draws the line at contouring, however: “I respect it, but it’s not me.”